 British Columbia, Canada is known around the world as an outstanding visitor destination.
 Our spectacular natural environment and welcoming, cosmopolitan cities provide memorable experiences and quality tourism products, as well as investment opportunities in tourism products and services.

-One of the most significant investment opportunities is in niche resort development.
 British Columbia is a premiere outdoor destination, with tremendous potential to increase commercial recreation and adventure tourism.

 Investors in British Columbia’s tourism sector benefit from an impressive set of competitive advantages: